MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-#### Task 2: Configure the hub and spoke network topology
+### Task 2: Configure the hub and spoke network topology
-In this task, you will configure local peering between the virtual networks you deployed in the previous tasks in order to create a hub and spoke network topology.
+In this task, you will configure local peering between the virtual networks you deployed in the previous tasks to create a hub and spoke network topology.

 1. In the Azure portal, search for and select **Virtual networks**.